yuxuth/HiCARTools/README.md

 # HiCARTools
-This is the HiCAR datasets processing  pipeline for Ren lab.
+This is the HiCAR datasets processing  pipeline for Diao lab.
 The pipeline is still in the development stage, please let us know of any bugs and how to improve!

 # work flow of the pipeline